 If a patient had more than one occurrence of an AE, only the first occurrence of that AE was counted.
 The percentages of patients are based on the number of patients in the safety analysis set who had a visit or follow-up call within each time period.

 AE, adverse event; CBD25, cannabidiol 25 mg/kg/day; CBD50, cannabidiol 50 mg/kg/day.

-Figure 4 Time to first occurrence of (A) diarrhea, (B) decreased appetite, and (C) somnolence or sedation.a
+Figure 4 Time to first occurrence of the three most common adverse events: (A) diarrhea, (B) decreased appetite, and (C) somnolence or sedation.a